-4.14 Vexatious Complaints
+4.15 Vexatious Complaints

-If, as a result of an investigation, a complaint is found to be vexatious, it will be considered a form of harassment and will be dealt with in accordance with this policy.
+If, as a result of an investigation, a complaint is found to be vexatious, it will be considered a form of harassment and will be dealt with in accordance with this Article and applicable Company policy.

-4.15 Retaliation
+4.16 Retaliation

-Retaliation against an individual who has been involved in a complaint of harassment will be considered a form of harassment and will be dealt with in accordance with this Article.
+Retaliation against an individual who has been involved in a complaint of harassment will be considered a form of harassment and will be dealt with in accordance with this Article and applicable Company policy.